TT is an online writer with over six years of experience writing about sports and pop culture.

 Assuming Deshaun Watson is back healthy, this offense can be dangerous.
 Seeing how he was injured last year during practice, I don't see him holding back when it comes to scrambling when the play breaks down.
-Their are three running backs who can make an impact on this team.
-Lamar Miller's success will depend on a consistent offensive line, Alfred Blue will always come in and give it his all, and D'Onta Foreman can be a bruiser on ye goal line and late in games.
+There are three running backs who can make an impact on this team.
+Lamar Miller's success will depend on a consistent offensive line; Alfred Blue will always come in and give it his all; and D'Onta Foreman can be a bruiser on the goal line and late in games.

 Given the level of defensive talent Jacksonville has, I don't see Houston reclaiming the AFC South crown just yet, but they do have an outside shot of taking a wildcard spot.